 CHALLENGES AND SOLUTIONS

-CACEIS Group is committed to comply with the GDPR and guarantee the protection of the personal data processed in its systems, whether these data concern its customers or its employees.
+CACEIS Group is committed to complying with the GDPR and guarantees the protection of personal data processed in its systems, whether such data concerns its clients or its employees.

 Your usual sales contact remains at your disposal for further information.

 > Décryptage and Scanning, our regulatory watch newsletters, publish the latest MiFID II and MiFIR developments in French and English.

 The European Commission has published a guidance on the direct application of the GDPR.

 - Questions-answers - European Commission

 The European Commission has created a new Q&A website to ensure that all actors – EU governments, national data protection authorities, companies and citizens – are ready for the GDPR regilation entry into force.

 4 May 2016